pudly/schmopera-hugo/content/articles/cos-fan-tutte-misogynist-or-just-unreasonable.md

 date = "2015-07-08T06:31:00+01:00"
 lastmod = "2016-08-10T08:36:00+01:00"
 publishDate = "2015-07-09T17:21:00+01:00"
-slug = "cos-fan-tutte-misogynist-or-just-unreasonable"
-title = "Così fan tutte: misogynist, or just unreasonable?"
+short_description = "The other day I was fortunate to hear Graham Forst speak about Così fan tutte.
+If Graham's last name sounds familiar, it's because his wife is the formidable mezzo-soprano Judith Forst; they're both gracing The Banff Centre with their presences, she to teach, and he to get our minds a-spinning." slug = "cos-fan-tutte-misogynist-or-just-unreasonable" title = "Così fan tutte: misogynist, or just unreasonable?"
 +++